 The symptoms are mild at first but get worse over a number of years.
 Your friend or relative might:

-Be confused about where he is or what day or year it is
+- Be confused about where they are or what day or year it is

-If a relative or friend of yours gets this type of dementia, it's usually because he's had a major stroke, or one or more "silent" strokes, which can happen without him realizing it.
+If a relative or friend of yours gets this type of dementia, it's usually because they had a major stroke, or one or more smaller, "silent" strokes, which can happen without them realizing it.

-The symptoms depend on which part of his brain was affected by the stroke.
+The symptoms depend on which part of their brain was affected by the stroke.